 James Harden Illustrated is an ongoing personal illustration project by Filip Peraić, all about portraying James Harden over and over again.
-So far, project includes almost thirty diverse portraits.
+So far, project includes more than thirty diverse portraits.
 So yeah, I take this seriously — I am a professional creative.
 Since I'm spending hours creating personal work, why not do it systematically and organized?
 That was my mindset when I started this side project in 2013.
 I created first James Harden portrait, just for fun.
 Then I decided to do another one, this time with different approach, so I can compare two styles.
 This led to third portrait, fourth portrait, which leads me to...

 What is the point of this?